Codeveloped/codev-react-skeleton/README.md

 3. Building WIDGET
     `yarn run build`
-    > the generated code ends up in the web/react/build folder
+    > the generated code ends up in the react/build folder

-## Server ##
-### Not applicable yet!! ###
-Folder: web/server

-1. Installing node modules
-    `yarn install`

-2. Running Server
-    `NODE_ENV=development node index.js`

-# Notes #
-React will open a browser window with URL localhost:3000.
-Change the port to 8000, so you're using React through Nginx.
-If you used a set-up like the examples folder your project will be available at http://ah.local